whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Whist successfully receives smooth scrolling and pinch-to-zoom input (i.e. on Figma)
 - [ ] CPU usage is low (below 30%)
 - [ ] RAM usage is low (below 150 MB)
+- [ ] Redirecting Zoom/Spotify/Discord from Whist to local is seamless

 #### Display